PopovEvgeniy/easykms/readme.txt

 1.6 - Source code was adapted to new version of Lazarus 1.7 - Small changes
 1.8 - User interface was improved
+1.8.0.1 - Server list was updated
+1.8.0.2 - Documentation was updated